 Given the complex nature of the interacting processes governing the discharge process, the use of a rigorous CFD model is an essential requirement for producing reliable pipeline failure consequence data.
 Simplified approaches such as approximating the multi-component hydrocarbon mixture with a pseudo-fluid, or those based on shortcut simplistic analytical curve fitting techniques, aimed at producing rapid results, have very limited range of applicability, often resulting in significant errors.

-Developed in close consultation with industry and legislative organizations, PipeTech’s background theory has been tested and published in several top rated peer reviewed journals spanning over two decades.
+Developed in close consultation with major industry and legislative organizations, PipeTech’s background theory has been tested and published in several top rated peer reviewed journals spanning over two decades.
 Extensively validated against real data, PipeTech is the only commercially available pipeline

-failure consequence software accounting for the most important phenomena governing the discharge process, whilst capable of handling an extensive range of multi-component hydrocarbon mixtures without recourse to unrealistic simplistic assumptions.
+failure consequence software accounting for the most important phenomena governing the discharge process, handling an extensive range of multi-component hydrocarbon mixtures without recourse to unrealistic simplistic assumptions.

 Such capability is essential, given that the outflow data such as the discharge rate, fluid phase (i.e. liquid, gas or 2-phase flow) and temperature serve as the source term for determining all the consequences associated with pipeline failure, including fire, explosion, atmospheric dispersion, and ultimately the risk to the environment, people and property.